instana/openapi/spec/descriptions/tagSyntheticResults.md

 **syntheticMetrics** It is an array of metrics.
-The available metrics for all types of Synthetic Tests: synthetic.id (a string representing the test result ID), synthetic.metricsResponseTime (ms), synthetic.metricsResponseSize (bytes), synthetic.metricsStatusCode (an integer represents an HTTP response code, e.g., 200, 401, 500), synthetic.metricsRequestSize (bytes), synthetic.metricsUploadSpeed (bytes per second), synthetic.metricsDownloadSpeed (bytes per second), synthetic.metricsRedirectTime (ms), synthetic.metricsRedirectCount, synthetic.metricsConnectCount, synthetic.metricsStatus (an integer, 1-success or 0-failure), and synthetic.tags (custom properties).
+The available metrics for all types of Synthetic Tests: synthetic.id (a string representing the test result ID), synthetic.metricsResponseTime (ms), synthetic.metricsResponseSize (bytes), synthetic.metricsStatusCode (an integer represents an HTTP response code, e.g., 200, 401, 500), synthetic.metricsRequestSize (bytes), synthetic.metricsUploadSpeed (bytes per second), synthetic.metricsDownloadSpeed (bytes per second), synthetic.metricsRedirectTime (ms), synthetic.metricsRedirectCount, synthetic.metricsConnectCount, synthetic.metricsStatus (an integer, 1-success or 0-failure), and synthetic.tags (list of custom properties and values).

 The following metrics are only available for the HTTPAction type Synthetic Tests: synthetic.metricsBlocking (bytes), synthetic.metricsDns (bytes), synthetic.metricsConnect (bytes), synthetic.metricsSsl (bytes), synthetic.metricsSending (bytes), synthetic.metricsWaiting (bytes), and synthetic.metricsReceiving (bytes).